mbkoltai/ExaStoLog/doc/README.md

 %  can be scalar or vector (if different values for different parameters)
 % max_stdev: maximum or in case of lognormal the mean of distribution.
 Scalar or vector
 %
-% for 'lognorm' and 'logunif' provide the LOG10 value of desired mean/min and stdev/max, ie. -2 means a mean of 0.01 par_min_mean=-2; % repmat(1.5,1,numel(cell2mat(scan_params_up_down_sensit(:)))); par_min_mean(4)=3;
+% for 'lognorm','logunif' provide LOG10 value of desired mean/min & stdev/max (-2 is a mean of 0.01)
+par_min_mean=-2; % repmat(1.5,1,numel(cell2mat(scan_params_up_down_sensit(:)))); par_min_mean(4)=3;
 max_stdev=2; 	 % repmat(0.5,1,numel(cell2mat(scan_params_up_down_sensit(:))));
 % <lhs_scan_dim>: number of param sets